 But before you do that, I suggest you first watch T. Colin Campbell’s Ted Talk on solving our nation’s health care crisis through plant based nutrition.
 He recommends an 80-10-10 diet.
 He is a biochemist with over 50 years of experience specializing in nutrition and here’s what he has to say:

-My nutrition courses are geared toward getting you on the path to plant-based nutrition to prevent and reverse disease.
+Work with Me and in just four weeks I will start you on the path to plant-based nutrition to prevent and reverse disease.

 As you heard from Dr. Campbell, a wholistic approach to your health using plant based nutrition can help improve and prevent disease.
 What are you waiting for?